jonwiseman/LFJ/README.md

 **Getting Information about an Event**
 The query_event command returns information about a specific event.
 The syntax for this command is as follows:

-`$query_event TITLE`
+`$query_event ALL|TITLE`

+ALL: to query all events in the database
 TITLE: event's title

-**Registering for an Event**
+**Adding a game to your user profile**
-The create_registration command registers a user for an event.
+The create_membership command registers a user as a player of a game.
 The syntax for this command is as follows:

-`$create_registration TITLE`

-TITLE: event's title

-**Cancelling a Registration**
+`$create_membership GAME SKILL`

+GAME: game's title (must match what is in the database)
+SKILL: user's initial ranking for game

+**Removing a game from your user profile**
-The delete_registration command removes a user's event registration.
+The delete_membership command removes as a player for a game.
 The syntax for this command is as follows:

-`$delete_registration TITLE`

-TITLE: event's title
+`$delete_membership USER GAME`

+USER: name of the user to remove
+GAME: game's title (must match what is in the database)

 **Setting a User's Game Skill**
 This command can be used to update a user's skill level for a given game.
 The syntax for this command is as follows: